dankarthik25/AWS-EventBridge-Cross-Account/CrossAccount-Event.md

 # How to Add Eventbridge to Infrastructure AWS-Account

-Go to developer AWS Account <<Developer-Account-Id>> where sourcecode(git code) is push or uploaded Follow the steps
+Go to developer AWS Account <<Developer-Account-Id>> where sourcecode(git code) is push or uploaded

+Follow the steps
 - Navigate to the Rules in EventBridge
-  -In EventBridge console Left-SideBar Under `Events`  select `Event Buses`
+  - In EventBridge console Left-SideBar Under `Events`  select `Event Buses`

 - Create Rule and Start the default EventBus
   - Default **event bus** name= `default` Select `ACTION` and start `Discovery`